How to Monitor and Analyze WordPress Hosting Performance

 Cloudways server memory usage analytics

-If you notice your resource usage analytics data consistently falls below 10 – 20%, it is time to upgrade to a higher hosting plan with more RAM, bandwidth, and CPU power.
+If you notice your resource usage analytics consistently fall below 10-20%, it is time to upgrade to a higher hosting plan with more RAM, bandwidth, and CPU power.

 Conclusion